unixorn/git-extra-commands/README.md

 ### Pre-requisites

 A relatively recent version of git.
-The version of git Apple includes in OS X is stale. `brew install git` if you're on OS X.
+The version of git Apple includes in macOS is stale. `brew install git` if you're on macOS.

 ### Antigen